Why You Should Never Let a Provider Generate or Store Your Private Key

 The public key enables others to encrypt messages to you.
 The private key enables only you to decrypt them.

-A zero-trust system requires that:
+A zero-access system requires that:

 Client-Side Key Generation Delivered by the Provider Isn't Trustless